Welcome to the University of Texas Skywatchers Report for Monday August 2nd through Sunday August 8th.

-The moon is at third quarter on the night of Monday the 2nd so we will have a waning crescent moon for most of this week.
+The new moon for the month of August occurs on Sunday the 8th so we’ll have a waning crescent moon in the early morning skies for all of this week.

 Mercury is just beginning to emerge from solar conjunction and is still too close to the sun to observe.
 Mars is low in the west at sundown and is setting at 9:30 p.m.
 Venus is shining brightly in the early evening and is visible due west after sundown.
 Venus is setting at 10:05 p.m. this week.